Home

 Feeling intrinsically motivated to maintain your recovery from an eating disorder like bulimia tends to be more successful in the long term, as when our core purpose fulfills our own goals and interests, finding the motivation to follow through becomes easier.

 Emphasizing what recovery does for you and how an eating disorder takes from you generates a self-reliant well to draw from in times of difficulty or even relapse.
-Hope for the future and the personal belief in recovery were shown to be extremely influential when it came to recovery motivation, and even if the path wasn’t linear, the strength and persistence to get better helped those with bulimia in their journey to recovery.
+Hope for the future and the personal belief in recovery were shown to be extremely influential when it came to eating disorder recovery motivation, and even if the path wasn’t linear, the strength and persistence to get better helped those with bulimia in their journey to recovery.

 Instilling an intrinsic drive in oneself, especially after feeling unmotivated for a long period of time, is a task of its own.
 But if you’re tired of feeling chained to your eating disorder and looking for help with a change, some tips to promote self-efficacy can build up your inner motivation over time.